zio/zio/docs/datatypes/contextual/index.md

 } yield ()
 ```

 When creating ZIO layers that have multiple dependencies, this can be helpful.
-We will discuss this pattern in the [Module Pattern](#module-pattern) section.
+We will discuss this pattern in the [Service Pattern](#service-pattern) section.

 #### Service Members Accessors